Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/CV.md

 - **Python for Everybody Specialization (The University of Michigan)**
   *February 2024*
-  Acquired skills in Python, SQLite, XML, JSON, data analysis, software development, and database management.
+  Acquired proficiency in leveraging Python for data analysis, software development, SQL APIs and web scrapping.

 ## PROJECTS